11 Eco-Friendly School Fundraising Ideas for Kids to Kick off the School Year

 Promote the zero-waste message and help your school reduce lunch-packing waste by having a waste-free lunch sale after school, at an event, or as part of a fundraiser.
 UKonserve offers 20% coupons so your school can either pass on the discount to the families, or sell products at full price and keep the profits as a fundraiser.

 Because t-shirts are part of many school events or clubs, they can pull double duty as a green fundraiser.
-One because you needed them anyway, and two if you opt for a sustainably made shirt.
+One – because you needed them anyway, and two – opt for a sustainably made shirt.
 When choosing a shirt vendor, be sure to consider reputation and convenience along with the price.

 A local vendor may offer convenience and more control because they’re close.
+It’s also nice to support your local businesses whenever possible so that’s our recommendation.
 An online source may provide more options – especially when it comes to sustainable fabrics.
 Green Benefits and Bonfire offer sustainable T-shirt fundraising opportunities.

 Creating a personal eco-friendly fundraising site online empowers supporters to help turn an ordinary campaign into a viral campaign because it’s a naturally social way to communicate your story, engage supporters and compel them to give.